mac

 • Copper 1.0 mg

-Recommended for: Overweight cats or as a preventive measure for less active or senior cats
+Recommended for: Overweight or as a preventative measure for inactive or older cats

-Not suitable for: Pregnant and nursing cats as well as kittens.
-Not suitable for cats with liver insufficiency accompanied by impaired bile secretion.
+Not suitable for: pregnant and lactating cats and kittens.
+Not suitable for use in cases of liver failure accompanied by impaired bile secretion.

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-Sterilized chicken is specially adapted to the needs of neutered felines.
+Sterilized Chicken is specially formulated to meet the needs of sterilized cats

-This variety contains low-fat protein sources.
-Since sterilized cats are more prone to gaining weight, its reduced fat and energy content makes it ideal for supporting weight loss or maintaining a healthy weight.
+.
+This variety contains only low-fat protein sources.
+Since sterilized cats are more prone to weight gain, the product's low fat and energy content makes it ideal for weight loss or maintenance .

 Meat (68% chicken) and animal derivatives (chicken: heart, stomach, liver), cranberrys (2%), minerals (1%), salmon oil (0,2%).